 The water test is a no-worry way to familiarize yourself with your machine.
 You’ll learn hands-on how your pressure cooker comes to pressure and get used to the steps of pressure cooking.

-4. Make Your First Meal in Your Pressure Cooker
+4. Make Your First Meal in Your Instant Pot / Pressure Cooker

 You’re ready to get cooking in your new electric pressure cooker!
 For this post, I break down one of my 30-minute meals into detailed steps, including what buttons to push for the major brands of electric pressure cookers.